Mattdev92/IT_SPA_PROJECT_1/readme.txt

   - password equility
  10. Quick cart summarize of ordered products
  11. Smooth scrolling to choosen view
+ 23. Responsive SPA app for mobiles, laptop and desktops.

 Project architecture
 Project is diveded on a few categories: